-There are many kinds of budworms including tobacco, petunia, spruce and geranium.
-All are bad in that they’ll target the flowering buds of most any innocent plant like roses.
-The good news is they’re easy to control once identified.
+There are many kinds of budworms including tobacco, petunia, rose, spruce and geranium.
+All are bad in that they’ll target the flowering buds and rapidly destroy the new growth.

-Related articles: APHIDS APPLE MAGGOTS BAGWORMS BARK BEETLES CUCUMBER BEETLES SLUGS SOWBUGS SQUASH BUGS THRIPS TWIG GIRDLERS WHITE FLYS
+Related articles: APHIDS BAGWORMS THRIPS TWIG GIRDLERS WHITE FLYS

 BUDWORM LIFE CYCLE ^

 Budworms are the larval stage of a small moth which will live it’s life on flowering plants.
 The adult stage (moth) will be found lingering around plants they want to target.
 They are drawn to these plants because of pheromones left by previous activity so once a yard or plant gets activity, more activity will surely follow.

 From the eggs will crawl small caterpillars which feed upon the young bud of the host plant.
 This larvae stage can range in color from cream to tan to brown to green.